jravas/react-firebase-authentication/README.md

 - [ ] unauthenticated cart total
 - [ ] button selected with tab
 - [ ] empty categories
+- [ ] change password -> This operation is sensitive and requires recent authentication.
+Log in again before retrying this request.
+- [ ] category edit -> A component is changing a controlled input of type text to be uncontrolled.
+- [x] product add/delete  updates only after reload
+- [ ] total rounded
+- [ ] product list action changed once -> on
+- [ ] cart leav animation
+- [ ] change class components in functional if possible

 ## Table of Contents